Blog

 Risk Factors for GBS

-Several risk factors may contribute to the underlying causes of GBS.
+Several factors may increase the risk of developing GBS.
 One factor is age, as older adults are more susceptible to developing GBS.
 Additionally, individuals with certain infections may have a higher likelihood of experiencing an autoimmune reaction.

 Recent vaccinations or surgeries, although rare, can act as triggering causes of Guillain-Barre syndrome.
 Understanding these risk factors can help individuals recognize the potential for developing this syndrome.